SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 One way to install ddfilelister.js is to run it directly from your command shell.
 Also, as of Synchronet 3.20 (built on February 25, 2023 and newer), there are a couple of loadable module options in SCFG for file operations;
-ddfilelister.js can be used as a loadable module for  Scan Dirs and List Files.
+ddfilelister.js can be used as a loadable module for List Files.
 The advantage of having ddfilelister.js set up as a loadable module is that ddfilelister.js will be used from standard command shells and using the standard file list/search commands/functions.